 Current regulations do not allow us to provide caravan insurance.
 However we have a recommended insurance agent who provides caravan insurance on all our parks.
-The cost of insurance varies depending on the amount insured and the location of the caravan.
-Static caravan insurance is approximately £400 per year for a new caravan or a caravan insured on a ‘new for old’ basis.
-Older caravans insured at ‘market rate’ will cost a lot less.
+Caravans can be insured on a “New For Old” basis, or “Market Value”.
+The cost of insurance varies depending on the amount insured and can range from £100 for an old caravan to £400 for a new caravan.

 Do I need to insure my caravan?

 Yes.
 All caravans on our parks must be insured.
 If you do not get insurance through our agent, you must provide us with a copy of the insurance certificate, and pay a small admin fee for us to inspect it.